wdi-sf-fall/notes/functions.md

 Motivation
 ----------

-> *Functions are the best part of JavaScript.*
+> *The best thing about JavaScript is its implementation of functions.*
 >
 > **Douglas Crockford, JavaScript: The Good Parts**

 <!-- -->
-> *The task of being a programmer is organizing your code into
+> *Generally, the craft of programming is the factoring of a set of
->functions.*
+> requirements into a set of functions and data structures.*
 >
 > **Douglas Crockford, JavaScript: The Good Parts**